-Each area covered by a meta feature DataCoverage must be totally covered by a set of geo features of geometric primitive type area from the above list that do not overlap each other (the Skin of the Earth).
-Skin of the Earth Feature Types are listed below:
+Each area covered by a meta-feature DataCoverage must be totally covered by a set of geo features of geometric primitive type area from the below list that do not overlap each other (the Skin of the Earth).
+DataCoverage features in a dataset must not overlap.
+Feature Types of Skin of the Earth are listed below: